nodejs/node-core-utils/README.md

 2. Or, create a personal access token yourself on GitHub, then set them up using an editor.

 If you prefer option 2, [follow these instructions](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) to create the token.

+When creating the token, the following boxes need to be checked:

-Note: We need to read the email of the PR author in order to check if it matches the email of the commit author.
-This requires checking the box `user:email` when you create the personal access token (you can edit the permission later as well).
+- `user:email`: Used by `git-node` and `get-metadata` to read the email of the PR author in order to check if it matches the email of the commit author.
+- `read:org`: Used by `ncu-team` to read the list of team members.

+You can also edit the permission of existing tokens later.

-Then create an rc file (`~/.ncurc` or `$XDG_CONFIG_HOME/ncurc`):
+After the token is generated, create an rc file with the following content:
+(`~/.ncurc` or `$XDG_CONFIG_HOME/ncurc`):

 ```json
 {